U2's Natural Logarhythm: Exponential Decay in the Delay of The Edge's Guitar

 Any guitar player that has fooled around with a delay pedal (and preferably a drum machine or metronome at the same time), knows that that there is a certain point when you are cranking the setting that this "Edge" sound kicks in.
 Of course there's the obvious point where it matches the beat or half-beat.
 For example, if The Edge was using delay on "I Will Follow" (which I don't think he is anywhere on Boy) then it would be set like this, so the delay would coincide exactly with the next note, creating doubled up chords.
 But if you keep cranking it (tighter, so the notes get more bunched together), you get to a point where it just hits a groove.
 It's like riding a horse where you are trotting really fast and then suddenly the horse breaks into a gallop.
 It's a modulating rhythym that is self-sustaining, self-propagating.
 There's a tension there, like it's offbeat, on the edge of being chaotic, but then it resolves itself with each beat.
 But back to the question, what is this delay interval?

 Around the time of Joshua Tree, not only was I fascinated by music, but also mathematics.
 I was studying both, but opted for degrees in math, and then physics, thinking it was the more practical choice.
 But also because the more I "studied" music, the more I didn't want to know what made it tick.
 The natural thing to do when studying this interval, mathematically, was to find this ratio between the two rhythms (the rhythm of the drum and the rhythm of the guitar).
 Listening to the music, it's easy to count the number of beats per minute, but counting the number of delayed notes (the guitar rhythm) per minute is difficult.
 But if you have a digital delay and a drum machine, this can easily be quantified.
-In fact, I had implemented this sound in my own music , some old songs of which I have recently put on a MySpace page.
+In fact, I had implemented this sound in my own music , some old songs of which you can find here.
 In particular, on "Shadow to the Wind," I am not even playing the rhythm guitar part, but had programmed it according to this "Edge" delay.

 When I'd count and take a ratio of (beats per minute)/(delayed notes per minute), I'd always get a number close to 0.36788.
 This is to say, there was roughly three delayed notes per beat, or as Tim Darling points out, it's roughly 3/16 tempo (though really I think he meant 6/16 time or 3/8 time, where 3/8 = 0.375, which is a close approximation to 0.36788).
 But I wasn't interested in rough approximations.
 I wanted to know the significance of that number.
 When you invert the number it is obvious.
 (1/0.3678794) = 2.7182821 or e, Euler's number, probably the single most important number in mathematics that is used to explain a lot of natural phenomena such as exponential decay.
 That is, if you divide the (delayed notes per minute)/(beats per minute) you get e!
 Moreover, the function of the inverse of e, or 1/e, is what is referred to as a natural logarithm, that is used to explain all sorts of natural multiplicative phenomena.